loredanacirstea/articles/articles/FromStackMachineToFunctionalMachine_Step3_HOFs.md

 }
 ```

 To simplify the pattern, we only expect arrays with `uint256` type elements.
+You will see how Taylor solves HOFs for any type in the second part of the article, but in the current case, using `uint256` makes the code simpler and easier to understand.

 You can look at the full source code at the bottom of the article, to understand how it works.